meshmakers/octo-helm-core/README.md

 helm template --namespace octo --values local-cluster-sample.yaml --set-file services.identity.signingKey.key=IdentityServer4Auth.pfx --set-file secrets.rootCa=rootca.crt octo-mesh ../octo-mesh
 ```

-## Setup Octo Mesh Adapter
+## Setup OctoMesh Adapter

-Octo Mesh Adapter is a service that hosts mesh pipelines and is installed in the same cluster as the core services, but for each tenant.
+OctoMesh Adapter is a service that hosts mesh pipelines and is installed in the same cluster as the core services, but for each tenant.
 The adapter requires a running MongoDB instance and CRATE DB for stream data.

 ### Create a values file to configure OctoMesh Adapter
 See the [values.yaml](src/octo-mesh-adapter/values.yaml) file for configuration options.